Update: Please see also Phantom Piezo Preamp revisited

 We finally settled on and built this design on a small PCB with a Neutrik NC3MAAH-1 pcb-mount XLR connector:

 Initial tests give good results.
 The next plan is to build a wooden stomp box and give the design a proper workout.
-We had plenty of PCBs made so we will be putting a kit together.
-Let me know if you’re interested in the mean time.
+Phantom Piezo Preamp modules are available to buy in the shop here.

-Please see also Phantom Piezo Preamp revisited for updates and corrections.
+Please see Phantom Piezo Preamp revisited for updates and corrections.